 Related blog post: A fun thing to do while in Belize

-An excellent alternative to Belize City, this lovely lodge is only 15 minutes from the international airport and offer free pickup.
-They are located outside Belize City in Burrell Boom where the Baboon Sanctuary is (home of the howler monkey).
-This is way better than in Belize City if you are arriving or departing with an extra day before or after your trip to Long Caye on Glover's Reef.
+An excellent alternative to another night in Belize City, this lovely riverside lodge is only 15 minutes from the international airport and offers free pickup and drop off from the airport.
+They are located just outside of Belize City in Burrell Boom where the Baboon Sanctuary is (home of the howler monkey).
+If you are arriving or departing with an extra day before or after your trip to Long Caye on Glover's Reef, this is a wonderful option.

 If staying here before your trip with us, you will still have to arrange transport from here to the Biltmore in Belize City for our meeting time on Day 1 of your trip.

-Starting at $120/room/night, you can learn more about what they offer on their website: blackorchidresort.com/
+Starting at $125/room/night, and including continental breakfast, it's a very reasonably priced lodge.
+You can learn more about what they offer on their website: blackorchidresort.com/ Updated July 2016

 Related blog post: Things to do in Belize: The Community Baboon Sanctuary